Capacity: 4,602 (Seated 739)

 Home Kit: Navy and Sky Blue

 Station Park is predominantly terracing, with terraces behind each goal and along one side of the pitch.
 The terraces at each end of the ground are not covered and are open to the elements.
-At one end is the small East Terrace, whilst opposite is the larger West Terrace.
+At one end is the small East Terrace, which is unusual in that it is slightly curved which means that spectators at the ends have a better view of the goal.
+There are 7 steps and various leaning barriers.
+Opposite is the larger West Terrace, which has 20 steps and lots of leaning barriers.
 The latter is unusual in being taller on one side than the other.
-On one side of the ground is the Main Stand, which is a traditional looking covered, seated stand.
+On the North side of the ground is the Main Stand, which is a traditional looking covered, seated stand.
 The seating is raised above pitch level and there are a number of supporting pillars at its front.
+The seats are long wooden benches with backs.
 This stand only runs for around half the length of the pitch.
 The team dugouts are located in front of this stand.
+On the front wall of the stand is the Forfar Wall of Fame.
+There are flat bricks attached to the wall with peoples names on the bricks.
 On the other side, is a small covered terrace that runs the full length of the pitch.
 This stand looks relatively new and has a number of small floodlights protruding from its roof.
 There is a quite a slope to the pitch that runs down across the ground from the West Terrace down to the East Terrace.
 In 2012 the Club installed a 3G artificial playing surface at Station Park.